 Note: applying and saving a new style will overwrite your current style settings, however you will not lose any content from your store.
 It's always a good idea to make a backup copy of your theme before you start making customizations.

 Capacity comes with a selection of hand-picked fonts and colors for your store.
 You'll find them under the first two tabs of the theme editor: Typography and Colors.

-Under Typography, first select your Primary font family and Secondary font family from dropdown list of font.
+Under Typography, select your Primary font family and Secondary font family from the dropdown list of fonts.
 Then, you can assign either of these font families to the following text areas: Main navigation font, Footer navigation font, Price font, Button font, Capitalize navigation font.

 The Global Settings section contains a few theme options that are applied (you guessed it!) globally across your store.

 When Restrict purchase to login setting is enabled, pricing and purchasing functionality will be hidden on your storefront.
-Customers will have to login into a customer account order to see prices and proceed with any purchases.
-Below, you can see an example on the left of regular purchasing on a product page and the same page on the right when Restrict purchase to login is enabled, where the price is replaced with the text "Login for pricing" and the Add to Cart button is hidden.
+Customers will have to log in to a customer account order to see prices and proceed with any purchases.
+Below, you can see an example on the left of regular purchasing on a product page and the same page on the right, when Restrict purchase to login is enabled, where the price is replaced with the text "Login for pricing" and the Add to Cart button is hidden.

 Capacity's header settings contain a number of ways to customize the look and functionality contained within your shop's header:

 Show logo above navigation - moves your logo or store name to appear above the main navigation

 - Original (as loaded) - your logo will appear in the same dimensions as the original file that you have uploaded